 Determining a background for a headshot photographer

 When you are working as a Las Vegas headshot photographer, you should know that one of the most important elements of the headshot is the background.
 What type of background should you use?
 What colors are best?
-To help you determine what type of background to use during your next Las Vegas headshot photographer session, considering the following short guide to get you started.
+To help you determine what type of background to use during your next Las Vegas headshot photographer session, consider the following short guide to get you started.

 When to Use White

-White is the most professional color to use as a Las Vegas headshot photographer, and it is considered the standard for business headshots as well as identification headshots for employee IDs tags and cards.
+White is the most professional color to use as a Las Vegas headshot photographer, and it is considered the standard for business headshots as well as identification headshots for employee ID tags and cards.
 White is also one of the easiest colors to work with since it provides contrast against almost any color and shade.
 If you are going to use white, make sure you let your clients know so that they can dress accordingly.

 When to Use Black

-Black is a color to use for creative headshots or any Las Vegas headshot photographer work where more creativity and expression is allowed.
+Black is a color to use for creative headshots or any Las Vegas headshot photographer work where more creativity and expression are allowed.
 For instance, some types of acting headshots may lend themselves better to black due to the creative nature of the industry which encourages emotive headshots for casting purposes.